emilyeserven/cornerstone-comps/README.md

 ### Icon Box

 *Description*: A box that has an icon on the side.

 * Need to make this more user-friendly!

+### Header & Subheader

+*Description*: An element that allows the display of a main header and subheader next to each other.

+* I don't know why, but the CSS isn't sticking outside of my test environment.
+Something to look into later...

 ## To-Do List